leanderjanssen/train/README.md

 Note:

-- Requires a MANDRILL_KEY - See requirements section above.
+- Requires a MAILGUN_KEY and MAILGUN_DOMAIN - See requirements section above.
 - Recommended that you use a customized email template.
 See: https://github.com/kizbitz/train/blob/master/train/vpc/config.py#L58
   - By default **train** will look for an email template in: `/host/<VPC>/email.py`
   - If `/host/<VPC>/email` does not exist the template that will be used is located here: https://github.com/kizbitz/train/blob/master/train/templates/email.py